Freed Alternative for SLPs

 Should SLPs use a general scribe or SLP-specific software?

 A general scribe may be enough if the only problem is note drafting.
-SLP-specific software is usually a better fit when documentation must connect to progress tracking and family follow-through.
+SLP-specific software is usually a better fit when documentation must connect to progress tracking, cueing, and patient timelines.